Directives for military officers and military commanders in the event of an armed attack on Norway: Mention in legend

 On the evening of 7 June, the garrison (Garnisonen i Sør-Varanger or GSV) heard the noise of powerful engines coming from the manoeuvres along the entire Soviet front of the Norwegian-Soviet border.
-Actual observations were not possible over the border in the dark.
-On that same night, the GSV commanding officer ordered all GSV reserve forces to report to their emergency muster locations.
+Actual observations were not possible over the border, due to bad weather, so the GSV commanding officer ordered all GSV reserve forces to report to their emergency muster locations.

-At daybreak the impressive strength of the Soviet forces staged along the entire border became visible.
+Eventually, the impressive numbers of the Soviet forces staged along the entire border became visible.
 The GSV commanding officer called the ministry for instructions.
 Although unrecorded, the conversation (perhaps apocryphal) is said to have been as follows: